nails/skeleton-docker-lamp/README.md

 `make bash`              | SSH into the webserver container `make bash-root`         | SSH into the webserver container, as root `make test`              | Run tests
-`make up`                | Alias of start
+`ssl-create`             | Creates a new LetsEncrypt SSL certificate `ssl-renew`              | Renews a previously created LetsEncrypt SSL certificate `make up`                | Alias of start
 `make down`              | Alias of stop

 Feel free to add your own, as per your project's needs.

+## Webserver

+The webserver container has all you need enabled for development; you can specify custom configurations using the `./docker/webserver/templates/*` files.

+In addition, the following directories are of interest:

+- The webroot is available at `./www`
+- Webserver logs are available at `./docker/webserver/logs`
+- LetsEncrypt configurations are available at `./docker/webserver/letsencrypt`

+## SSL

+The webserver is equipped with a self-signed SSL certificate by default, so you can test secure connections on `localhost`. `certbot` is also available for generating, and renewing, valid certificates via LetsEncrypt.

 ## Database

+Connect to the database using the following credentials:

 Property      | Value
 ------------- | -------------